Costenho19/omnibotgenesis/replit.md

-# OMNIX V6.5.4c INSTITUTIONAL+ - Automated Trading System
+# OMNIX V6.5.4c INSTITUTIONAL+

 ## Overview

 OMNIX V6.5.4c INSTITUTIONAL+ is an enterprise-grade automated cryptocurrency and stock trading system designed for 24/7 operation with multi-user support.
-Its primary purpose is paper trading to build a credible track record for investor presentations, targeting $1M seed funding at $11.5M pre-money valuation.
+Its primary purpose is paper trading to build a credible track record for investor presentations, targeting $1M seed funding at an $11.5M pre-money valuation.
 Key capabilities include AI integration, post-quantum cryptography, real-time market analysis, Non-Markovian Temporal Memory with On-Chain Data Intelligence, adaptive parameter calibration, institutional portfolio optimization, derivatives trading, and dual-market support for Kraken (crypto) and Alpaca (stocks).
 The system targets 3-5 trades/day with a 55%+ win rate, multi-crypto scanning, and tiered signal strengths.

-## V6.5.4c Changes (December 10, 2025)

-1. **ARES V1+V2 Production Calibration**: Promoted from experimental to Production Calibration phase
-   - ARES V1 (Swing): 70% min confidence - Alpha generation strategy
-   - ARES V2 (Scalping): 75% min confidence - High-frequency alpha strategy
-   - Max 3 trades/day (shared) - Conservative position limit
-   - Lateral markets allowed - Expanded opportunity set
-   - **Status**: Passed backtesting, now in live calibration for track record
-2. **Risk Parameters Clarification**:
-   - **3% Daily Loss Limit (PRODUCTION_STABLE)**: Active profile circuit breaker (8% hard ceiling system-wide)
-   - **Portfolio Weights**: Per-pair allocation (BTC: 40%, XRP: 30%, ADA/LINK: 15% each)
-   - **Daily Drawdown per Pair**: BTC/XRP: 2%, ADA/LINK: 1% (stricter for calibrating pairs)
-   - **Excluded Pairs**: ETH, SOL, AVAX (0% win rate historically)
-3. **AI Truthfulness Fix**: PaperTradingRepository ensures real PostgreSQL data in AI responses
-4. **Hexagonal Architecture Phase 1**: 12 Protocol interfaces in `omnix/ports/`
-5. **CRITICAL FIX - Overtrading Protection V6.5.4c**:
-   - **Daily Trade Limit**: Verifica trades del día vs `ares_max_daily_trades` (default: 3)
-   - **Duplicate Position Block**: Impide abrir BUY si ya existe posición abierta para el símbolo
-   - **Safety-First**: Errores de DB o excepciones fuerzan HOLD (no trading ciego)
-   - **Scope**: Paper trading mode (para real trading se necesita implementación adicional con Kraken API)

 ## User Preferences